 Excessive Drooling in Infants

 Any parent of an infant is no stranger to drool.
-Drooling is a common practice for babies during the phase of development in which their needs are centered in the mouth – usually from about 3 to 6 months of age.
+Drooling is a common for babies during the developmental phase where their focus is primarily oral – usually from about 3 to 6 months of age.

 Is Excessive Drooling a Sign of Cerebral Palsy?